 Where to Shop

-	All of the gowns shown in this guide are available in the East Ivy Client Closet.
+All of the gowns shown in this guide (and more!) are available in the East Ivy Client Closet.
 You're encouraged to schedule a time to stop by and try them on before your session.

 Pink Blush is my first stop for gorgeous, unique maternity gowns.
 Beautiful designs and SO many choices!
-Chickaboo specializes clothes for photo sessions and has a great maternity collection.
-ASOS also has a fantastic maternity collection.
+Chicaboo specializes clothes for photo sessions and has a great maternity collection.
+Red Dress and ASOS also both have fantastic maternity collections.
 If you're thinking of renting, Mama Bump Rentals has tons and tons of choices.

 For the rest of the family, you can find beautiful, unique items at Zara / Zara Kids, Asos, and H&M.

 All hail the maxi dress!
 They are comfortable, flattering, and always look beautiful in photographs.
 (Make sure to have a nude bra and seamless panties for underneath.)